ceifa/sqlier/README.md

 })
 ```

-The column `CreateDate` are hard-coded internally populated automatically.
+The columns `CreateDate` and `UpdateDate` are hard-coded internally populated automatically.

 Available data types are: